 In addition to our ongoing clinical studies, we are also committed to continuing our research and development efforts related to the Genio system, with an emphasis on improving clinical outcomes, optimizing patient adoption and comfort, increasing access for a greater number of patients, and allowing more physicians to perform the implantation procedure.
 The primary focus of our research and development efforts in the near-term will be the continued technological advancement of the Genio system.
 Some of these improvements include features aimed at enhancing a physician's ability to monitor patient compliance and therapeutic efficacy.
 The Genio 2.1 system further reflects such improvements and is designed to improve patient comfort and compliance with a new smartphone application and an upgraded external activation chip.
 The Genio 2.1 system offers patients daily feedback on therapy usage and the autonomy to adjust stimulation amplitude within pre-defined boundaries.
 Physicians can also fine-tune stimulation amplitude to determine the optimal level of comfort for patients without compromising therapy efficacy.
 In the long term, including through our partnership with Vanderbilt University, we intend to provide new neurostimulation technologies for OSA patients.
-We continue to enhance our scalable technology platform to allow for quick and streamlined release of new features and functionalities through software, firmware and hardware updates and upgrades and therapy enhancement.
+We continue to enhance our scalable technology platform to allow for quick and streamlined release of new features and functionalities through software, firmware and hardware updates and upgrades and therapy enhancement, and anticipate making regulatory submissions relating to our Genio 3.1 system in late 2024.